The first day of Ramadan 2018 is on May 17.

 Ramadan lasts for one complete moon cycle, which is usually 29 or 30 days.
 The moon sighting determines the duration.
 Nowadays, astronomical calculations have started taking precedence over the age-old tradition of moon sighting by the naked eye to determine the dates.

-How do we know when it starts?
+How do we know exactly when it starts?

 A moon-sighting committee in Makkah, Saudi Arabia, will make an official announcement.
+A Saudi astronomer has predicted that in most countries Ramadan will begin on May 17.

 Why Saudi Arabia?